ChrisHinde/MaterialUtilities/README.md

 An add-on for Blender 2.8x that lets the user assign materials directly in the 3D viewport (via a keyboard shortcut and a pop up menu), as well as select by material and more!

-**This is Beta, and still under development, you're welcome to use it, but be aware that it might not work perfectely smoothly!**\
+**This is Beta, and still under development! you're welcome to use it, but be aware that ther might be some unknown issue!**\
-Each part is tested thoroughly during development, but we can't guarantee that there might be a special case where a problem might occur!\
+Each part is tested thoroughly during development, but we can't guarantee that there in't a special case where a problem might occur!\
 Please read the list of [Known issues](#known-issues) below, if your problem isn't listed, please leave a bug report.

 ## Version